 Moreover, contrary to what's repeatedly claimed in online rumors, personal bank deposits would not have been subject to subject to the tax under the proposed legislation.
 Section 4501(b)(2) of the 2011 version of the bill (H.R.
 1125) reads as follows:

 EXCEPTIONS- The term ‘specified transaction’ shall not include--

 (A) any transfer between accounts of the taxpayer, and

 (B) any deposit into a personal account of an individual.

-Like all previous iterations of the Debt Free America Act, the 2011 version isn't expected to be voted on, let alone passed by Congress.
+Like every previous iteration of the Debt Free America Act, the 2011 version was never voted on, let alone passed by Congress.

 Sources and further reading: